 Traditionally we think of communication in one of two ways: internally and externally.
 Internally, we think of the organizational structure and the communication that occurs up and down the organizational chain.
 Externally, we think of communication with our customers or suppliers as we receive or deliver products or services.
 However, there are other aspects of communication that play an important role in managing for quality.
 This communication involves such things as the dissemination of values that will provide guidance, education to change paradigms, training in problem solving, and recognizing accomplishments.
-All of these channels of communication together.
+All of these channels of communication are a part of an integrated whole that binds the organization together.